Stocks to Buy

 The Best Stocks to Buy Now in 2017

-You won't find any speculative stocks to buy here.
+Our list focuses on long-term investments and avoids speculative stocks.
 We also focus on the best stocks to survive a financial free fall, like we experienced when the Dow Jones Industrial Average dropped 10% between January and mid-February 2016.

-Stocks with short term gains aren't going to make our best stocks to buy list either.
-You want stocks that can rise in value over time, and stocks that are profitable no matter what the global market is doing.
+In other words, you want stocks that can rise in value over time and stocks that are profitable no matter what the global market is doing.

-In our list, we share eight stocks in a variety of industries that are the best stocks to buy now.
+Here are the eight stocks in a variety of industries that made our 2017 "best stocks to buy now" list.

 LMT is one of the best stocks to buy now because there will always be demand for Lockheed's products.
-Over the next five years, the United States Navy will purchase $81 million worth of submarines and ships.
+Over the next four years, the U.S. Navy will purchase $81 million worth of submarines and ships.
 On top of that, Lockheed announced a contract with the U.S. Air Force for $116 million for its Joint Air-to-Surface Standoff Missile-Extended Range (JASSM-ER).

-You see, military spending is actually increasing, which means Lockheed Martin will have plenty of customers now and in the future.
+And military spending is set to increase by 10% — or roughly $54 billion – if Trump's new plan is implemented.
+That means Lockheed Martin will have plenty of customers now and in the future.

 Since LMT is one of the best stocks to buy now, Robinson recommends grabbing Lockheed shares now before sales skyrocket even further.

 Best Stocks to Buy in 2017 No. 2: Northrop Grumman Corp.
 (NYSE: NOC)